 In order to maintain Accredited member status, every 2 years, members will be required to submit a copy of their CPD log which will detail the activities undertaken.
 Full details can be found in the Accredited Members' CPD Model.Download the UKSCA's CPD Model...

 UKSCA's S&C Trainer

 In response to demand from early-career S&C coaches and associated professions such as sports coaches, physiotherapists and PE teachers, the UKSCA has worked in partnership with CIMSPA to develop a new professional standard - the S&C Trainer.
 This is based on the skills and knowledge covered in our Foundation workshop which has been running for over 10 years and through which over 4500 people have progressed.
-In early 2020 the UKSCA will be launching a new qualification the Certificate in the Foundations of Strength and Conditioning (S&C Trainer) which builds on the existing Foundation workshop.
+In late 2020 the UKSCA will be launching a new qualification the Certificate in the Foundations of Strength and Conditioning (S&C Trainer) which builds on the existing Foundation workshop.
 Graduates of this qualification will be able to join CIMSPA and UKSCA as S&C Trainers and this new professional standard will enable high-quality S&C training to be delivered to a wider audience.